 LAND USE DESIGNATION URBAN COMMUNITY URBAN NEIGHBORHOOD SPECIAL URBAN AREA LOCATIONAL CRITERIA 1 Commercial Recreation X Where there is a demand for commercial recreation services.
 Where a variety of compatible commercial uses can be concentrated.
 Next or close to major transportation routes, but not in long, continuous strips or isolated spots.
 Where there is convenient automobile, transit, pedestrian, and/or bicycle access.
 Where parking facilities and other improvements can be provided.
 Where a natural and/or man-made setting (e.g., access to a marina) make the area attractive to visitors.
-Office Commercial X Х X Existing office areas.
+Office Commercial X Х x Existing office areas.
 Along transportation corridors.
 Near employment centers.
 Where commercial and residential uses need to be buffered.
 Where there is convenient automobile, transit, pedestrian and/or bicycle access.
-Office/Residential Х Х X (1) Where residential uses need to be buffered from major transportation routes.(2) Where existing residential and commercial uses need to be buffered by a transition zone.
-General Industrial X X Existing industrial areas.
-Accessible to housing opportunities.
-Where sufficient existing or potential urban services are available.
-Proximate and convenient to major transportation facilities (roads, transit, rail).
+Office/Residential X Х Х Where residential uses need to be buffered from major transportation routes.
+Where existing residential and commercial uses need to be buffered by a transition zone.